Interactive and Hybrid Imitation Learning: Provably Beating Behavior Cloning: Hybrid Imitation Learning: Combining Offline Trajectory-wise and Interactive State-wise Annotations

 \subsection{On the Benefit of Hybrid Imitation Learning}

-Theorem~\ref{thm:wstagger_main} is perhaps best viewed as a fall-back guarantee for \WarmStartDagger: its performance is not much worse than either of the baselines.
-In this section, we demonstrate that the benefit of hybrid feedback modalities can go beyond this: we construct an MDP motivated by practical challenges, in which hybrid imitation learning has a significantly better sample efficiency than both offline BC and interactive \StateDagger.
+Theorem~\ref{thm:wstagger_main} is perhaps best viewed as a fall-back guarantee for \WarmStartDagger: its performance is not much worse than using either of the feedback source alone.
+In this section, we demonstrate that the benefit of hybrid feedback modalities can go beyond this: we construct an MDP, in which hybrid imitation learning has a significantly better sample efficiency than both offline BC and interactive \StateDagger.
 Specifically, we prove the following theorem:

-\begin{theorem} For large enough $S,H$, there exists an MDP $\Mcal$ with $S$ states, and expert policy $\pie$ such that: \begin{itemize} \item With $\Omega(S)$ offline expert trajectories for BC, the learned policy is $\Omega(H)$-suboptimal;
+\begin{theorem} For large enough $S,H,A$, there exists an episodic MDP $\Mcal$ with $S$ states, $A$ actions, and horizon $H$, and expert policy $\pie$ such that: \begin{itemize}[itemsep=0pt] \item With $\Omega(S)$ offline expert trajectories for BC, the learned policy is $\Omega(H)$-suboptimal;

 \item With $\Omega(H S)$ interactive expert annotations for \StateDagger, the learned policy is $\Omega(H)$-suboptimal;

 \item With $\tilde{O}\left( S/H \right)$ offline trajectories and $O(1)$ expert interactions, \WarmStartDagger learns a policy $\hat{\pi}$ such that $J(\hat{\pi}) = J(\pi^E)$. \end{itemize} \end{theorem}